The RFK Jr. Problem

 In the real Anthony Fauci, Kennedy lists as his source the package insert, but those numbers aren't in the package insert.

 We hired a fact-checker with a PhD in biology, and she couldn't figure out where Kennedy's numbers come from either.
+Then we thought, oh, he got the numbers from VARES, the vaccine adverse event.

-Then we thought, oh, he got the numbers from VARS, the Vaccine Adverse Event Reporting System, which is the government-run database where anyone can report a side effect that they think is associated with a vaccine.
+reporting system which is the government-run database where anyone can report a side effect that they think is associated with a vaccine.
+Keyword, think.

 But VARES isn't Kennedy's source either.
+We found the numbers.

 VARES only has 344 reports of side effects over 15 years for all rotavirus vaccines, of which only 32 are serious, which is like miles and miles away from the massive number of problems that Kennedy's talking about.

-And even if he just made a typo and read the numbers wrong, it still doesn't prove his case, because as the CDC says, quote, a report to VARES does not mean a vaccine caused an adverse event, end quote.
+Because as the CDC says, quote, a report to VARS does not mean a vaccine caused an adverse event, end quote.

-So just because a baby vomited after getting his rototech rototech doesn't mean rotatec caused the vomiting.
+So just because a baby vomited after getting his rototech doesn't mean rotatec caused the vomiting.
+Babies vomit all the time.

 To prove the vaccine was the cause of the side effect, you really have to dig into the data, look for patterns, or better yet, go back to the original clinical trial and see if there were any clues when the vaccine was first tested for side effects.

-In the case of Rototech, the clinical trial was enormous.
+In the case of Rototech, the clinical trial trial was enormous.
+12 countries, 34,000 infants were given the vaccine.

 34,000 were given a placebo.

 The babies were followed for a full year, and absolutely every medical event that happened to them was recorded and analyzed.
+68,000 babies.

-If, in the course of a year, the babies who got the vaccine had more complications than the babies who got the placebo, then that would raise a red flag.
+If in the course of a year, the babies who got the vaccine had more complications than the babies who got the placebo, then that would raise a red flag.

 It would suggest, wait, maybe the vomiting was the result of the vaccine.